bhamrick/precision_system/relay.md

 * 1NT showing hearts, then over 2:clubs:
 * 2:diamonds: showing clubs and not a reverser, then over 2:hearts:
-* 2:spades: showing high shortage, then over 2NT
+* 2NT showing the short legged two suiter with high shortage, then over 3:clubs:
-* 3:clubs: showing 5431 pattern (exactly 1=5=3=4), then over 3:diamonds:
+* 3:diamonds: showing 5431 pattern (exactly 1=5=3=4), then over 3:hearts:
-* 3:hearts: showing 0-2 controls, then over 3:spades:
+* 3:spades: showing 0-2 controls, then over 4:clubs:
-* 4NT showing 2 controls, the heart king, the club king, the heart queen, the club queen, and denying the diamond queen.
+* 5:diamonds: showing 2 controls, the heart king, the club king, the heart queen, the club queen, and denying the diamond queen.

 In that last step, our lower possible responses were

-* 3NT would show 1 control
+* 4:diamonds: would show 1 control
-* 4:clubs: would show 2 controls and deny the ace and king of hearts (it is not possible to have both with only 2 controls)
+* 4:hearts: would show 2 controls and deny the ace and king of hearts (it is not possible to have both with only 2 controls)
-* 4:diamonds: would show 2 controls and the ace or king of hearts and deny the next honor.
+* 4:spades: would show 2 controls and the ace or king of hearts and deny the next honor.
 If the heart honor was the ace, the next honor would be the queen of hearts.
 If the heart honor was the king, the next honor would be the king of clubs.
 Since we actually have the heart king, for future steps we'll simplify and assume that we scan for the king of clubs next, but in theory there are two possible honor holdings for all the higher steps as well.
-* 4:hearts: would show 2 controls, the heart king, the club king, and deny the heart queen.
+* 4NT would show 2 controls, the heart king, the club king, and deny the heart queen.
-* 4:spades: would show 2 controls, the heart king, the club king, the heart queen, and deny the club king.
+* 5:clubs: would show 2 controls, the heart king, the club king, the heart queen, and deny the club king.

 # Ending the relay